What is divestment?

 Divestment is simply the opposite of investment – it means getting rid of stocks, bonds or investment funds that are unethical.

-Fossil fuel companies are the wealthiest and most powerful companies on the planet, and they’re using their money, power and influence to block every serious attempt to stop climate change.
+Fossil fuel companies are some of the wealthiest and most powerful companies on the planet, and they’re using their money, power and influence to block every serious attempt to stop climate change.

 By convincing our institutions to divest and publicly break their ties, we can weaken the political influence of the fossil fuel industry.
 Every time an institution publicly breaks its ties with fossil fuel companies, we chip away at their power to carry out their immoral business plans.